yellicode/typescript-extension/docs/api.md

 OptionalityModifier.NullKeyword, the property will be initialized with 'null'.
 The default value is false.
 ### PropertyOptions.optionality: OptionalityModifier
 Indicates how to deal with properties that have a lower bound of 0.
 The default is OptionalityModifier.QuestionToken.

+## <a name="string-literal-options"></a> StringLiteralOptions interface

+### StringLiteralOptions.declare: boolean
+True if the literal definition should contain the 'declare' keyword.
+### StringLiteralOptions.export: boolean
+Indicates if the literal must be exported or not (using the 'export' keyword).
+By default, the literal is exported only if the enum has public or package visibility.

 ## <a name="type-definition"></a> TypeDefinition interface